alanb128/pi-vcr/README.md

 - The code lines [starting here](https://github.com/alanb128/pi-vcr/blob/main/vcr.py#L36) determine the GPIO pins to connect to the various pushbuttons, using a common ground. (pins are pulled high by default)
 - The alphanumeric backpack is connected via I2C
 - To fit the capture device in the case, remove its outer shell and disconnect the RCA cables from the pico blade connector.
 You can use combinations of connectors [such as these](https://www.adafruit.com/product/4722) to connect to the capture card's connectors to the RCA jacks.
-- Use the vhs-rca-bracket.stl file in the repo to prnt brackets to hold the RCA jacks in place.
+- Use the vhs-rca-bracket.stl file in the repo to 3D print brackets to hold the RCA jacks in place.
-- Use the vhs-motor-bracket.stl file to print a bracket to hold the spindle motor in place.
+- Use the vhs-motor-bracket.stl file to 3D print a bracket to hold the specified spindle motor in place.

 ## Software